 By law, clubs are required to keep a register containing information that relates to the management and financial administration of the club.
 Click here for further information.
 Members may view the register or the financial statements or receive a copy of the financial statements by written request to the club.

 Campbelltown Catholic Club actively promotes and practices the responsible service of alcohol at all times.
 As an active member of the Campbelltown Liquor Licensing Accord, we further support initiatives agreed upon by accord members that enhance and promote a safer environment.
 Under the NSW liquor laws, licensees and staff must ensure that patrons do not become intoxicated.
 We are required by these laws to refuse entry to, and to immediately remove any persons from, our premises who are deemed intoxicated.
 It is an offence to permit intoxication on licensed premises and the licensee is liable if any person displaying signs of intoxication is allowed entry or not removed from the premises.
 The board of directors, staff and management of Campbelltown Catholic Club welcome you to our club and thank you for your support in the responsible service of alcohol.

 Campbelltown Catholic Club is committed to responsible gaming.
 As a member of ClubSafe, we abide by Responsible Conduct of Gambling Best Practice Guidelines.
 These best guidelines represent an approach where the environment in which gambling is conducted minimises harm and meets community expectations.
 Campbelltown Catholic Club aspires to achieve a harm-minimisation objective in our gambling operations.
 Individual player activity statements are available upon request from a Duty Manager or by phoning 4625 0000.

 To ensure club standards are maintained, we ask that all patrons wear clothing that is neat, clean, tidy and free of offensive slogans.
-We also politely request that you do not wear rubber thongs or beach wear.
+Beach wear is not permitted.
 In all cases management discretion applies.